Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 Don't you remember Bush steered the hurricane there and ordered the levees not fixed so that black people, Democrats, would be forced to leave New Orleans and find a better life elsewhere in the country and never come back.

-This was one of the original conspiracy theories that this whole thing was a brilliant, brilliant, brilliant Bush ploy to take away a prominent Democrat state, Louisiana, and school bus Nagan has now made the charge official.
+This was one of the original conspiracy theories that this whole thing was a brilliant, brilliant, brilliant Bush ploy to take away a prominent Democrat state, Louisiana.

-He said, Ladies and gentlemen, what happened in New Orleans could happen anywhere.
+He said, ladies and gentlemen, what happened in New Orleans could happen anywhere.

 They are studying this model of natural disasters, dispersing the community and changing the electoral process in that community.

-They uh uh Nagan referred to Lieutenant Governor Mitch Landrew, who's was his opponent in last year's mayor's race as the Golden Boy, said Landrew's chances in the election seemed good because they dispersed all of our people across 44 states with one-way tickets.
+Said Landrew's chances in the election seemed good because they dispersed all of our people across 44 states with one-way tickets.

 They didn't realize that folks were awake.